R521 Billion Used To Bail Out Struggling State-Owned Enterprises

 In a related article, Briefly News reported that President Cyril Ramaphosa announced that the government would establish a holding company for SOEs.

-He said SOEs that previously reported to the Department of Public Enterprises will report to the company once it is established.
+He said SOEs that previously reported to the Department of Public Enterprises will report to the company once they are established.

 Source: Briefly News